 GUIDELINES FOR NEW PAPER SUBMISSIONS

-- Include a web appendix with any information that is useful, but not central, to your paper (e.g., stimuli, scale items, etc.)
+- Include a web appendix with any information that is useful, but not central, to your paper (e.g., stimuli, scale items, etc.).

 - Authors should submit their manuscript as a Word file.
-Figures and tables can be placed either within the text or at the end of the paper
+Figures and tables can be placed either within the text or at the end of the paper.

 - Include details on how you obtained your data and any controls (e.g., attention checks, etc.) used to ensure quality.
 We are open to data from any source, provided the data is appropriate to your study design and research questions.

-- Authors are welcome to use any paper format, but all papers should include key elements necessary for peer review (abstract, 3-5 management slant bullet points summarizing key findings for practitioners, keywords, introduction, methods, results, theoretical implications, managerial implications, references, tables and figures)
+- Authors are welcome to use any paper format, but all papers should include key elements necessary for peer review (abstract, 3-5 management slant bullet points summarizing key findings for practitioners, keywords, introduction, methods, results, theoretical implications, managerial implications, references, tables and figures).

 - Please do not use acronyms (unless they are very well-known) and minimize use of jargon.

-- Given our strong practitioner readership, please place particular emphasis on the managerial implications of your research findings
+- Given our strong practitioner readership, please place particular emphasis on the managerial implications of your research findings.

-- If a paper is accepted, authors will be asked to revise their paper to follow JAR’s Guidelines for Accepted Papers (found below)
+- If a paper is accepted, authors will be asked to revise their paper to follow JAR’s Guidelines for Accepted Papers (found below).

 GUIDELINES FOR ACCEPTED PAPERS

 - After the title page, include biographies of up to 100 words of each author including their title, research specialties, and academic research journals and/or conferences where their work is published.
-Biographies may be edited for publishing

-- Ensure your abstract is 100 words or less, and that it mentions your key findings
+- Ensure your abstract is 100 words or less, and that it mentions your key findings.

-- Include 3-to-6 keywords
+- Include 3-to-6 keywords or key phrases.

 - Revise your paper to use short, simple sentences in American English, and avoid siloed jargon and use of acronyms (unless they are widely used; e.g., ASMR, but spell it out on first reference).
-This will make your writing accessible to a broader, global audience
+This will make your writing accessible to a broader, global audience.

-- Revise your paper to use the active voice (except for the methods section)
+- Revise your paper to use the active voice (except for the methods section).

 - Submit editable (Microsoft Office-compatible) files for all tables and charts.
-Any photos or screenshots should be high resolution (minimum 190 mm wide at 300 dpi)
+Any photos or screenshots should be high resolution (minimum 190 mm wide at 300 dpi).